Khayelitsha, Western Cape

-There's only one township in South Africa that can boast its own golf course and a Bizet operatic adaptation: Khayelitsha, near Cape Town.
+There's only one township in South Africa that can claim to have been the subject of a Bizet operatic adaptation: Khayelitsha, near Cape Town.

 And when you're motoring down Baden Powell Drive (the R310) in Cape Town and you come into view of a great sea of shacks on the right, just slow down for a minute and feel the throb of one of South Africa's most vibrant townships.

-It would, however, be a safer and far more rewarding experience to sign on for a formal township tour of Khayelitsha ('new home' in isiXhosa), for a taste of day-to-day community life and an encounter with some of the country's hardiest, most colourful characters.
+It would, however, be a safer and far more rewarding to sign on for a formal township tour of Khayelitsha ('new home' in isiXhosa), for a taste of day-to-day community life.

-Built in the early 1980s on the Cape Flats about 20 minutes' drive from the Cape Town city bowl, Khayelitsha is a bustling mix of township 'box houses' and makeshift shacklands that regularly fall prey to wildfires and flooding, as the notorious Cape storms lash the coastline.
+Built in the early 1980s on the Cape Flats about 20 minutes' drive from the Cape Town CBD, Khayelitsha is a bustling mix of township 'box houses' and makeshift shacklands that regularly fall prey to wildfires and flooding, as the notorious Cape storms lash the coastline.